Last Updated: August 29, 2024

 As soon as he started to take these plans public, legal issues started to arise.
 Various environmentalist groups accused Evans of planning to "pave over paradise."
 There were notable concerns about public beach access and the destruction of the existing natural splendor in the area.
 Evans did not back down and instead invested heavily in legal action.
 His goal was to prove that his development plans would have a minimal impact on the environment.

-First, he tried to convince the government of California and concerned residents that his mansions would be very inconspicuous and that they would seamlessly blend into the mountainside.
+First, he tried to convince the California government and concerned residents that his mansions would be very inconspicuous and that they would seamlessly blend into the mountainside.
 The Edge then spent $400,000 on geological studies in an effort to prove the development would not cause landslides, as many residents feared might be the case.
 Next, he set aside acres of land and pledged $1 million for the construction of a public hiking trail through his property.

 Evans' entire legal team consisted of consultants, lobbyists, and design specialists.
 However, his efforts fell on deaf ears, as his plans were deemed more environmentally devastating than any previous Malibu developments in the past 40 years.
 One major concern was the widespread growth of purple needle grass across his 151 acres, which is an environmentally-protected plant species.

-Years went by, and at one point The Edge managed to win the approval of all 12 commissioners after dramatically scaling back his development plans.
+Years went by, and at one point, The Edge managed to win the approval of all 12 commissioners after dramatically scaling back his development plans.
 Unfortunately for Evans, his hopes were once again dashed when the Santa Monica Mountains Tasks Force, a chapter of the Sierra Club, stepped in and filed a lawsuit against Evans.
 As a result of the appeals and court decisions that followed, The Edge's plans were once again denied.

 As it turned out, the organization that Evans had been trying to gain approval from (the Coastal Commission) didn't actually have the authority to grant permission for his developments.
 This meant that The Edge had spent millions of dollars trying to get permission from the wrong people.
 This brings us to 2019 – a year when Evans started to consider whether to give up on his dreams or go through this entire legal process once again – this time with the Los Angeles County of Regional Planning.
 Even if he does succeed in the years to come, the Sierra Club is likely to sue him once more.

-As of this writing Evans has spent over $10 million on legal and lobbying fees.
+As of this writing, Evans has spent over $10 million on legal and lobbying fees.
 According to the plans for his dream home, the project will cost him at least $80 million.
 At least $24 million is needed to create the access road alone.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.